Kathleen knows how to get things done.

 PROTECTING SCHOOLS FROM GUN MASSACRES

-Kathleen has the courage to say enough is enough; it’s time to do something about the all-too-frequent massacres in our schools.
+As a gun owner and avid hunter, Kathleen has the courage to say enough is enough; it’s time to do something about the all-too-frequent massacres in our schools.
+Kathleen won't be cowed by special interests when it comes to protecting our kids.

 On the campaign trail, Kathleen has talked to teachers, school staff, and students who are afraid to go to work or go to school because they don’t know if they’ll come back alive.
 One teacher got into an argument with a parent at a parent-teacher conference, and left school because she thought he might come back with a gun.